Peter Pan (character): The Crocodile

-The crocodile (Tick-Tock in the Disney film) is Captain Hook's nemesis.
+The crocodile is Captain Hook's nemesis.
 After Peter Pan cut off Captain Hook's hand in a fight and threw it into the sea, the crocodile swallowed it and got a taste for Hook, so it now seeks to consume him whole.
 It also swallowed a ticking clock, which alerts Hook of its presence.

 Adversaries

 Captain Hook

 Captain Hook, whose right hand was cut off in a duel, is Peter Pan's arch-enemy who leads a large group of pirates.
-Hook's crew, including Smee and Starkey, also consider him a foe.
 Captain Hook's two principal fears are the sight of his own blood (which is supposedly an unnatural colour) and one saltwater crocodile.
 His name plays on the iron hook that replaced his hand cut off by Peter Pan and eaten by the aforementioned crocodile, which continues to pursue Hook.

-In the 1953 animated film, Hook seeks revenge on Peter Pan for having fed the crocodile his hand, and refuses to leave Neverland without satisfaction.
-Hook is supported by Mr. Smee.
-After promising Tinker Bell 'not to lay a finger (or a hook) on Peter Pan', he lays a bomb in Peter's hideout.
-At the conclusion of the film, Hook is chased by the crocodile into the distance.
-Walt Disney insisted on keeping Hook alive, as he said: "The audience will get to liking Hook, and they don't want to see him killed."
-In the sequel Return to Never Land, Hook mistakes Wendy's daughter Jane for Wendy, and uses her as bait to lure Peter Pan to his death.
+In the 1991 film Hook Captain Hook kidnaps the children of Peter Banning (the adoptive identity of Peter Pan) when he left Neverland to grow up and married Moira Darling (the granddaughter of Wendy Darling) with whom he would have the two children whom Hook would kidnap: Maggie and Jack.
+Hook in this film is also shown to question his existence due to the fact Banning/Pan has been away from Neverland so long, to the point that he does not remember anything when he first returns to Neverland.
+At Smee's suggestion, Hook conjures up a plan to defeat Peter Pan by having his own children turn against him.
+Although Maggie is never swayed by this plan, Jack initially sides with the pirates due to the prior broken promises of his father.
+However, upon realising that his father is Peter Pan, Jack has a change of heart and betrays Hook, who is defeated and eaten by a crocodile.

 Mr. Smee

-Mr Smee is Captain Hook's boatswain ("bo'sun") and right-hand man in J. M. Barrie's play Peter Pan and the novel Peter and Wendy.
-Mr Smee is Captain Hook's direct confidant.
+Mr. Smee is Captain Hook's boatswain ("bo'sun") and right-hand man in J. M. Barrie's play Peter Pan and the novel Peter and Wendy.
+Mr. Smee is Captain Hook's direct confidant.
 Unlike the other pirates, Smee is often clumsy and incapable of capturing any of the Lost Boys.
 Rather than engaging in Hook's evil schemes, Smee finds excitement in bagging loot and treasures.